An Interview with Jeffrey Beall

 Open-Access model for their own profit.”

-Your formulation seems to leave open the possibility of Gold open
+Your formulation seems to leave open the possibility of Gold opentheir mission is not to promote, preserve, and make available

 access publication that is not exploitative.
 Is that indeed your point